AromaKitsune/aromakitsune.github.io/pages/Wii-U-Misc-System-File-Mods.md

 4. Take a note of the Wii U console's IP address.

-5. On PC, launch WinSCP.
+5. On PC, launch the FTP client app.

 6. Connect to the Wii U console with an IP address.